Skip to the main content.

 [117] Game was becoming scarce in the territory.
 Chief Shingwaukonse signalled that he could foresee the impact of mining and development on the next generation “when the animals of the woods should have grown too scarce for our subsistence.”

-[118] The influx of Crown-sanctioned mining exploration and development increased thetensions over jurisdiction and control of the territory and became one of the key triggers for the negotiation of the Robinson Treaties.
+[118] The influx of Crown-sanctioned mining exploration and development increased the tensions over jurisdiction and control of the territory and became one of the key triggers for the negotiation of the Robinson Treaties.

 Page 32:

 August 1846: At the Council convened at Sault Ste.
 Marie, Anderson asks the Anishinaabe to justify their claims to the land.
-In their speeches, Chief Shingwaukonse and Chief Peau de Chat complain of the mining activities occurring in the territory and the negative effects those activities are having on the Anishinaabe way of life.
-Both Chief Shingwaukonse and Chief Peau de Chat further described to Anderson that the destruction of the landscape had driven the game from the hunting grounds and the people have been left to starve:
+In their speeches, Chief Shingwaukonse and Chief Peau de Chat complain about the mining activities occurring in the territory and the negative effects those activities are having on the Anishinaabe way of life.
+Both Chief Shingwaukonse and Chief Peau de Chat further described to Anderson that the destruction of the landscape had driven the game from the hunting grounds and the people had been left to starve:

 The Great Spirit, we think, placed these rich mines on our lands for the benefit of his red children, so that their rising generation might get support from them when the animals of the woods should have grown too scarce for our subsistence.
-We will carry out, therefore, the good object of our Father, the Great Spirit. – We will sell you these lands, if you give us what is right – at the same time, we want pay for every pound of mineral that has been taken off of our lands, as well as for that which may hereafter be carried away.” (emphasis added)
+We will carry out, therefore, the good object of our Father, the Great Spirit. – We will sell you these lands, if you give us what is right – at the same time, we want pay for every pound of mineral that has been taken off of our lands, as well as for that which may hereafter be carried away.(emphasis added)

 August 10, 1846: Chief Shingwaukonse and other Anishinaabe Chiefs make a further petition to Governor General Lord Cathcart, reasserting their claim to the lands.
 The petition states:

-“Already has the white man licked clean up from our lands the whole means of our subsistence, and now they commence to make us worse off they take everything away from us father.”
+Already has the white man licked clean up from our lands the whole means of our subsistence, and now they commence to make us worse off they take everything away from us father.

 Page 33:

-The Chiefs propose a means by which the newcomers could access, explore, and develop mining projects on the land with the consent of the Anishinaabe.
+The Chiefs proposed a means by which the newcomers could access, explore, and develop mining projects on the land with the consent of the Anishinaabe.
 They suggest that the best way to solve the problem was to make a treaty, similar to the one Chief Shingwaukonse had proposed a year earlier, but which was now essential considering the arrival of exploring parties with Crown-authorized licenses:

-“And [the Chiefs] are very desirous of avoiding the unpleasant collisions into which they are in danger of being brought with the explorers”.
+And [the Chiefs] are very desirous of avoiding the unpleasant collisions into which they are in danger of being brought with the explorers.

 July 5, 1847: